robtimus/windows-registry/README.md

 Unlike several other libraries for working with the Windows registry, registry values are not returned as strings.
 Instead, class [RegistryValue](https://robtimus.github.io/windows-registry/apidocs/com.github.robtimus.os.windows.registry/com/github/robtimus/os/windows/registry/RegistryValue.html) defines several sub classes, one for each of the known registry value types.
 For instance, [StringValue](https://robtimus.github.io/windows-registry/apidocs/com.github.robtimus.os.windows.registry/com/github/robtimus/os/windows/registry/StringValue.html) is used for string values, [DWordValue](https://robtimus.github.io/windows-registry/apidocs/com.github.robtimus.os.windows.registry/com/github/robtimus/os/windows/registry/DWordValue.html) for DWORD (int) values, etc. This allows you to retrieve and set values using proper types, instead of having to convert everything to and from strings.

-In addition to retrieving registry values as instances of `RegistryValue` or a sub class of `RegistryValue`, class `RegistryKey` provides some utility methods to retrieve registry values as string, DWORD (int) or QWORD (int), as these are considered the most used types.
+In addition to retrieving registry values as instances of `RegistryValue` or a sub class of `RegistryValue`, class `RegistryKey` provides some utility methods to retrieve registry values as string, DWORD (int) or QWORD (long), as these are considered the most used types.

 ## Handles